Hybrid Meeting Best Practices

 Remote attendees:

-• Use headphones with a microphone for best audio.
+Use headphones with a microphone for the best audio.

 In-person attendees:

-• If there are multiple people in-person together, make sure that only one person unmutes at a time, to avoid audio feedback and echoes.
+If multiple people are in person together, make sure that only one person unmutes at a time to avoid audio feedback and echoes.